renpy/renpy/sphinx/source/screen_actions.rst

 invoked.
 If the action returns a value, then the value is returned from an interaction.

-An action may also be a list of actions, the actions in the list are run in order.
+An action may also be a list of actions, in which case the actions in the list are run in order.

 Control Actions
 ---------------